 'The Count of Monte Cristo' is an adaptation of the Alexander Dumas tale by the same name.
 Dantes, a sailor who is falsely accused of treason by his best friend Fernand, who wants Dantes' girlfriend Mercedes for himself.
 Dantes is imprisoned on the island prison of Chateau d'If for 13 years, where he plots revenge against those who betrayed him.
 With the help of another prisoner, he escapes the island and proceeds to transform himself into the wealthy Count of Monte Cristo as part of his plan to exact revenge.Written by

-Jay Wolpert came up with the idea, not present in the novel, that Mondego and Dantes started out as best friends.
-His logic was that it would work better as a 'buddy' film that turned sinister.
+Screenwriter Jay Wolpert came up with the idea, not present in the novel, that Fernand Mondego (Guy Pearce) and Edmond Dantes (Jim Caviezel) started out as best friends.
+His logic was that it would work better as a "buddy" film that turned sinister.
 Wolpert believed that when a friendship soured, the hate generated was both more terrible and more believable.
 See more »

 Was this review helpful to you?